BLTP1: Conservation

-Conserved Domains
+Conserved domains

-NCBI conserved domains search identified two domains in KIAA1109.
+NCBI conserved domains search identified two domains in BLTP1.
 The first is the fragile site associated C-terminus, which is said to be linked to celiac disease susceptibility according to genome-wide-association studies and may also be associated with polycystic kidney disease.
-The second conserved region identified by NCBI in KIAA1109 is an uncharacterized conserved protein (DUF2246), whose function is unknown and is conserved in various species from humans to worms.
+The second conserved region identified by NCBI in BLTP1 is an uncharacterized conserved protein (DUF2246), whose function is unknown and is conserved in various species from humans to worms.

-Post Translation Modifications
+Post translation modifications

-KIAA1109 is predicted to undergo various types of post translational modifications including glycate, N-glycosylation, O-GlcNAc, O Glycosylation, Sulfonation and Phosphorylation.
+BLTP1 is predicted to undergo various types of post translational modifications including glycate, N-glycosylation, O-GlcNAc, O Glycosylation, Sulfonation and Phosphorylation.

-Subcellular Localization
+Subcellular localization

-KIAA1109 contains one transmembrane domain from amino acids 26–46.
+BLTP1 contains one transmembrane domain from amino acids 26–46.

 No signal peptides, mitochondrial targeting sequences or chloroplast peptides were predicted for my protein and it is therefore not predicted to localize to secretory pathway, mitochondria or chloroplast.

-Interacting Proteins
+Interacting proteins

 MADH2 and Beta-catenin were both found to have a physical interaction with my protein as detached by display technonloy by Miyamoto-Sato et al. 2010.